 Burlington’s business organizations (Team Burlington) which include Burlington Chamber of Commerce, Burlington Downtown Business Association, Burlington Economic Development, Aldershot Village BIA and Tourism Burlington are taking a coordinated approach in engaging and supporting Burlington’s business community.
 We are constantly monitoring developments with COVID-19 and the impact locally.

 We understand that this is a difficult time for everyone in our community.
 Please know that we are committed to continuing to support Burlington Businesses through it.
 The provincial and federal governments have made announcements pertaining to Businesses and how they will be responding to the economic effects of Coronavirus (COVID-19).
 We are in communication with these levels of government to ensure we stay educated and informed.
-If you have questions that are not addressed by the sources below, please reach out to us and we will do our best to source the information you are looking for.
+If you have questions that are not addressed by the sources below, please contact email@example.com and we will do our best to source the information you are looking for.

 We recognize that there is a lot of information coming out, from many different sources, and it can be difficult to know where to go for up-to-date and reliable information.
 It is our hope that the below list will make it easier and less overwhelming for businesses to get the information they need.

 Burlington’s Mandatory Mask and Face Coverings By Law: A Guide for Business

 As businesses and services reopen during the COVID-19 pandemic, there is a pressing need for businesses to implement regulations and safety measures to prevent the spread of the virus, and to protect the health and wellbeing of Burlington residents.
 In particular, these measures are needed within enclosed spaces, where physical distancing is difficult to maintain.